LeonAquitaine/as-stagefx/README.md

 ## Overview

 **AS-StageFX** is a set of dynamic lighting, audio visualizers, and special effects.
-Initially focused on stage lighting, the collection also include glitter, glitch, warp, and other creative effects.
+Initially focused on stage lighting, the collection also includes glitter, glitch, warp, and other creative effects.
 Whether you're capturing gpose shots, creating machinima, setting the scene for a virtual concert, or adding unique flair to your visuals, these shaders provide customizable tools.

-Most shaders feature seamless integration with **[Listeningway](https://github.com/Listeningway)** for audio reactivity.
+Most shaders feature seamless integration with **[Listeningway](https://github.com/gposingway/Listeningway)** for audio reactivity.

 ---